blackjackshellac/eclipse/README.md

 functionality back for Gnome 40.
 It currently has the ability to list the currently selected history.

 I've added some search functionality to the panel menu.
-Eventually there will be a preferences dialog accessible from the menu on the top right.

-There is a lock/unlock icon on the side of each item that can be used to hide sensitive information. ~~I'm looking into the possiblity of password protecting this info, or having a pin.~~ I'm working on integrating the gpaste setPassword dbus method to secure and label passwords.
+There is a lock/unlock icon on the side of each item that can be used to hide sensitive information.
+The extension will now encrypt entries with a password and are shown with a key icon.
+When an encrypted item is decrypted, its contents are saved as a GPaste password entry with the same label.

 The extension now uses dbus to communicate with the gpaste daemon rather than spawning gpaste-client.
+The openssl command line utility must be installed to support encryption.

 ### Requirements

 Make sure gpaste-client is installed, and the daemon is running.
 For example, on Fedora,

 ```
-$ sudo dnf install gpaste gpaste-ui gpaste-libs
+$ sudo dnf install gpaste gpaste-ui gpaste-libs openssl
 ...
 $ gpaste-client daemon-reexec
 $ gsettings set org.gnome.GPaste track-changes true